ezEngine/docs/docs/materials/surfaces.md

 ### Physics Interactions

-Dynamic [physics objects (TODO)](../physics/physx-overview.md) can have three types of interactions with surfaces:
+Dynamic [physics objects](../physics/physx-overview.md) can have three types of interactions with surfaces:

 1. They can *bump* into each other
 1. They can *slide* across a surface